Mig-uel/angular-complete-guide/README.md

 Pipes are a great way to keep your templates clean and readable.
 They allow you to separate the transformation logic from the presentation logic.

+## Services and Dependency Injection - Deep Dive

+**Understanding services**

+Services are classes that encapsulate reusable logic and functionality.
+They can be used to share data and functionality across different components in your Angular application.

+- Services allow you to share logic and data across the application.
+- Services are singletons by default.
+This means that there is only one instance of the service in the entire application.

+You build centralized services that can be injected into multiple components, directives, and other services to share data and functionality.

 ## Angular Learned Checklist

 ### Components and Templates